Geodesics in the space of relatively K\"ahler metrics: Abstract

 \section{Abstract}

 I owe many thanks to my supervisors: to Ruadha{\'i} Dervan for recommending this problem and patiently guiding me through it, and to Frances Kirwan for plenty of helpful discussions.
-I also thank John McCarthy for his help with Example \ref{ex:principal_bundle_fibration}, which will appear in his PhD thesis.
+I also thank John McCarthy for his help with Example \ref{ex:principal_bundle_fibration}, which appears in Chapter 7 of his PhD thesis \cite{McC22}.
+I lastly thank the referee, for many helpful comments and suggestions.
+This research was conducted at Oxford University under the support of a Mathematical Institute Studentship.